 Due to the nature of this post, written in HTML formatting to mimic online forums, I had to make a choice.
-Either the whole HTML-formatted story can be presented on the main page, or none of it.
+Either the whole HTML-formatted story can be presented on the main page as a preview, or none of it.
 With the prompt here to describe the story somewhat, I opted to keep this page orderly.

 Continue reading “Sentences from Sentience”

 Write a story where the reader is actively involved in the story.